Aspiring Middle Class | Top 10 BEST Mid-Size Naked Motorcycles of 2023

 While the Honda CB650R may seem somewhat surplus to requirement with the launch of the newer, more limber Honda CB750 Hornet, it remains a worthy discerning choice in this company.

-Still standing out still as the only inline four-cylinder naked in the middleweight pack, the 'Neo Sports Café' styling still turns heads, while the 649cc engine offers an appealingly different character to its rivals here.
+Still standing out as the only inline four-cylinder naked in the middleweight pack, the 'Neo Sports Café' styling still turns heads, while the 649cc engine offers an appealingly different character to its rivals here.

 With this in mind, unless you're really sold on those looks relative to the somewhat dowdier Hornet, save the cash and get the newer Honda twin.